jackspaniel/yukon/README.md

 9. __stubPath:__ can contain path or just name if in same folder
 <br>MAGIC ALERT: if not specified, app looks for [nodule name].stub.json in nodule folder

-### App-defined middlware

-An app can create and use 4 optional express middleware functions, which splice in between the built-in yukon middleware (see [yukon.js](https://github.com/jackspaniel/yukon/blob/master/yukon.js) for more detail):

-1. __start:__ called at start of middleware, before nodule.preProcessor
-2. __preData:__ called after nodule.preProcessor, before API call(s)
-3. __getData:__ middleware which gets all data (currently yukon uses doParallelApi by default, plan is to split that off into a plugin)
-4. __postData:__ called after API call(s), before nodule.postProcessor
-5. __finish:__ called after nodule.postProcessor, before res.send() or res.render()

-An app can also create 2 global functions, which are executed before and after every API call.
+The parallel-api plugin also allows 2 optional app-defined functions, which are executed before and after every API call.
 It's important to understand that there can be several API calls per express request.
 So these functions are not in the standard middleware chain, although the api callback does make use of the middleware paradigm.

 1. __apiCallBefore:__ a synchronous function executed before of every api call.
 Do any common API pre-processing here.
 2. __apiCallback:__ an asynchronous function executed after every api call, must execute next() if defined.
 Do error handling and other common post-API processing here.
+To do: consider moving error handling to framework and making this call synchronous.

+### App-defined middlware

+An app can create and use 4 optional express middleware functions, which splice in between the built-in yukon middleware (see [yukon.js](https://github.com/jackspaniel/yukon/blob/master/yukon.js) for more detail):

+1. __start:__ called at start of middleware, before nodule.preProcessor
+2. __preData:__ called after nodule.preProcessor, before data-gathering
+3. __getData:__ middleware which gets all data (Note: if specified in the app config, this function will bypass all plugin behavior)
+4. __postData:__ called after data gathering, before nodule.postProcessor
+5. __finish:__ called after nodule.postProcessor, before res.send() or res.render()

 ### Global properties